CP1401/Practicals/prac_01/README.md

 Record your answers to the following questions in your text file called `questions.txt`.
 Use a heading for each one.

-The following exercises are focused on the logic of algorithms, rather than the exact formatting of pseudocode or flowcharts to describe them.
+The following exercises are focused on the logic of algorithms, rather than the exact pseudocode.
 We're not going to write computer programs for these, so we are just focused on the basics of writing a set of understandable instructions.